Continental O-200: Design and development

 The C90 was introduced in 1947 as a development from the earlier O-190 series (C75/C85) by increasing the stroke 1/4 inch, which in turn is an enlarged bore upgrade of the O-170 series (A50/A65/A75/A80) which had been in production since 1939.

 Many of the designs powered by the C90 are upgraded variants of earlier A65 powered designs, such as the Piper J-3 Cub and PA-11 Cub Special, Aeronca 7AC, and Luscombe 8A.

 This engine family is considered to be dependable, according to both industry publications and the FAA.

 In a cooperative venture, Rolls-Royce produced these same designs in England, under separate certification, with model designations beginning RR, e.g. the Rolls-Royce RR C90-12FH is the equivalent of the Continental C90-12FH; the Rolls-Royce versions are "directly interchangeable with the equivalent models manufactured by Continental."
 The Rolls-Royce O-200-A powers the Beagle Pup Series 1, the Rollason Condor, the Bölkow Bo 208 C Junior, the Avions Robin DR 220, the Morane-Saulnier MS-880, plus the Victa Airtourer 100 and the Reims F150 (a version of the Cessna 150 license-built in France by Reims Aviation).

 All versions of the C90 and O-200 are four-stroke reciprocating engines and are all similar in size, displacement and weight.
-The crankcase is splitted in two light alloy halves while the cylinders have steel barrels with aluminium heads threaded onto them and are flanged to the crankcase.
+The crankcase is split in two light alloy halves while the cylinders have steel barrels with aluminium heads threaded onto them and are flanged to the crankcase.
 These engines are typically fitted with an updraft carburetor, though the C90-8FJ, -12FJ, and -14FJ are equipped with fuel injection systems.
 They utilize a redundant ignition system requiring no external power, driving two magnetos, each of which fires one spark plug per cylinder, resulting in a twin-spark design.
 The advance is fixed at 28° BTDC but the magnetos are equipped with pulse coupling for easier startups.
 Each cylinder has one intake valve and one exhaust valve, pushrod-activated with hydraulic tappets.
 The crankshaft is supported by three main bearings.
 All cylinders are identical for both the left and right bank, as a result, due to the offset of the crank throws between opposing cylinder, the exhaust valve pushrods of opposing pairs of cylinders are aligned on each other.
 This allows them to share a single cam for both cylinders, and so the camshaft itself only has six cams instead of eight, resulting shorter and lighter.
 Lubrication is wet sump but with the oil pan almost completely separated from the crankcase, being a sort of tank connected to it via a collar, inside which runs the pick-up tube feeding a gear pump, the driving impeller being directly connected to the camshaft, while the driven impeller incorporates the output for the tachometer cable.
 Normal operating oil pressure is between 30 and 60 PSI (2,1 to 4,2 bar).